th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/_index.md

 1. Install Software for interaction with th2 components
 2. Create environment to run tests inside it
-3. Run script to test your system for volnerables
+3. Run script to test your system for vulnerables

 <recommendations :items="children"></recommendations>